The FMCSA and DOT require drug and alcohol training for supervisors and employees for all covered companies.

 By choosing our FMCSA supervisor training, you get administrative support as well as the peace-of-mind that your supervisors will be ready to spot and handle employee drug and alcohol use.

-Our FMCSA Reasonable Suspicion Training for Supervisors is made up of several courses.
+FMCSA Supervisor Reasonable Suspicion Training (P1S2-10) is made up of several courses.
 Each FMCSA course covers a different topic.
 Below is a course listing:

 - Supervisor Training for Drug and Alcohol Testing: We discuss the costs and risks of substance abuse in the workplace.
 Also, we explain the six DOT drug testing program components, the six DOT drug testing situations, and the steps in DOT drug and alcohol testing.
 And we discuss the supervisor’s roles and responsibilities.